Teremiare/MD_Notes/lunalight.md

 However if you have a keen eye you will have noticed that Nyarla requires a monster in the GY to activate.
 So you can only do this line if you have a monster in hand to discard on summon.
 Which can feel a bit bad since it's just a minus 1.
 This is a scenario where Dempsey is a direct improvement.

-Cen we still do a similar line without discarding?
+Can we still do a similar line without discarding?
 Yes if we make Dugares first so that Kaleido can send another monster to the GY.
 But by doing this we play into Nibiru before making Nyarla.
-It also plays awkwardly into Droll as you use Dugares at the start.
+It also plays awkwardly into Droll if you use Dugares to draw at the start.
 And if you send Wolf to attach with Nyarla then you can't add it back with Gold leo.

 **Kaleido send Gold leo:**